Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

-Sub-section \ref{mfbavart} defined the MF-BAVART and discussed how well-established MCMC methods can be used to draw the BART parameters conditional on the states (i.e. the unobserved high frequency values of the low frequency variables).
+The previous sub-sections defined the MF-BAVART and discussed how well-established MCMC methods can be used to draw the BART parameters conditional on the states (i.e., the unobserved high frequency values of the low frequency variables).
 To complete the MCMC algorithm we need a method for drawing the states, conditional on the BART parameters.
 In a linear MF-VAR this is done using standard Bayesian state space algorithms such as FFBS.
-But with MF-BAVAR this is more complicated since the model is highly non-linear and FFBS is not directly applicable.
+But with the non-parametric MF-BAVART this is more complicated since the model is highly non-linear and FFBS is not directly applicable.
 Accordingly, we borrow from the literature that deals with estimating effect sizes in black-box models \citep[see][]{Crawfordetal2018,Crawfordetal2019} to produce a linear approximation to $F(\bm X_t)$.

-Given this linear approximation FFBS can be used to draw $\bm y_{q, t}$.
-Thus, this step in the MCMC algorithm is an approximate one, but our empirical results indicate the approximation is a good one.
+This linear approximation has been originally proposed in the context of Gaussian kernel (GK) and Gaussian process (GP) regressions.
+But the method is much more general and applies to several popular techniques in machine learning and econometrics \citep{Ish_etal}.
+The only requirement is that we have learned a non-linear function $\bm F = (F (\bm X_1), \dots, F(\bm X_T))'$ evaluated at the $T$ observations and we can sample from the relevant posterior distribution.

-To explain our linear approximation, note that in linear regression models, the effect size is commonly interpreted as the magnitude of the projection of $\bm X$ onto $\bm Y = (\bm y_1, \dots, \bm y_T)'$ which takes the form:
+To explain the linear approximation, note that in linear regression models, the effect size (or regression coefficient) is interpreted as the magnitude of the projection of $\bm X$ onto $\bm Y$ which takes the form:

 with $\bm X^{\dagger}$ (which is $K \times T$) being the Moore-Penrose inverse.
-In the case where $\bm X$ is a full rank matrix then this projection is simply $(\bm X' \bm X)^{-1} \bm X' \bm Y$ and the effect size is simply the least squares estimate (i.e. it is an estimate of the magnitude of the marginal effect of the explanatory variables on the dependent variables).
-We follow Crawford et al. (2018, 2019) and adopt this idea but using the non-parametric functions $\bm F = (F (\bm X_1), \dots, F(\bm X_T))'$ in place of $\bm Y$.
-This produces the following estimate which can be interpreted as an effect size:
+In the case where $\bm X$ is a full rank matrix this projection is simply $(\bm X' \bm X)^{-1} \bm X' \bm Y$ and the effect size is the least squares estimate (i.e., it is an estimate of the magnitude of the marginal effect of the explanatory variables on the dependent variables).

-The argument for why $\tilde{\bm A}$ can be interpreted as an effect size similar to the least squares estimator in linear models is provided in detail in papers such as \cite{Crawfordetal2018}, \cite{Crawfordetal2019} and \cite{Ish_etal}.
-But in essence the justification is based on the idea that it can be shown that at the $T$ observations it is the case that $\bm F \approx \bm X \tilde{\bm A}$.
-We use this fact to produce a linear approximation to the non-parametric multivariate model:
+We follow \citet{Crawfordetal2018,Crawfordetal2019} and project $\bm X$ onto the matrix $\bm F$.\footnote{An alternative that might be able to better pick up non-linearities would be to consider non-linear transformations of $\bm X$ such as $\bm X^2$ as well.} This produces the following estimate which can be interpreted as an effect size: